JiscDACT/mario/README.md

 while the `DatasetBuilder` constructor takes a `DatasetSpecification`,`Metadata` and `DataExtractor`.

-_NOTE: As of v0.6, only some of this functionality has been implemented._
+_NOTE: As of the current release, only some functionality has been implemented._

 ## Example: Tailored data
-Note that we haven't yet incorporated the SQL extractor for TD, but this is what the actual control script for TD might look like.
+_Note that the DataWarehouseQueryBuilder isn't part of the Mario project, but extends the QueryBuilder base class it defines._
 ~~~
 dataset = dataset_from_excel("SpecificationInput.xlsx")
 metadata = metadata_from_excel('Metadata.xlsx')
-configuration = Configuration(connection_string=os.environ.get('odbc_connection_string'))
+configuration = Configuration(
+    connection_string=os.environ.get('odbc_connection_string'),
+    query_builder=DataWarehouseQueryBuilder
+    )
 extractor = DataExtractor(configuration=configuration, dataset_specification=dataset, metadata=metadata)
 if extractor.validate_data():
     builder = DatasetBuilder(dataset_specification=dataset, metadata=metadata, data=extractor)